ZERO IN WISCONSIN

 The Wisconsin Department of Transportation and our traffic safety partners have launched the Zero In Wisconsin campaign to help save lives and reduce the number of traffic deaths annually in Wisconsin.

 In Wisconsin, our ZERO VISION means that any preventable traffic death is one too many.
-By staying within the speed limit, being sober behind the wheel, and buckling up, you can do simple things that can turn more than 500 annual deaths into zero.
+By staying within the speed limit, being sober behind the wheel, and buckling up, you can do simple things that can turn 528 annual deaths into zero.

 Download the new DRIVE SOBER app!